-The spring 2016 fellowship awardees have been announced!
-See who they are below.
+See the spring 2016 fellowship awardees below.

 Short-term training is open to all registered EASL members, aiming to enhance the mobility of investigators within different European institutions through actively promoting scientific exchange among research units in Hepatology.

-Applications ARE NOW OPEN
+Applications ARE NOW CLOSED